Common mistakes & scams in Thailand & how to avoid them

 Is it safe in Thailand?

 We are often asked if it’s safe to travel to Thailand and the answer is, absolutely.
-Whether you are planning to travel to Thailand solo, in a couple or in a group, it is a very safe country to visit.
+Whether you are travelling solo, in a couple or in a group, it is a very safe country to visit.
 In fact, according to the crime rate statistics provided by World Population Review, it is safer than the UK, Ireland, France, Italy and many other popular European destinations.

-Of course, whenever you travel to any new country it is important to follow a few rules to ensure your safety and understand how to best protect yourself during your visit, to ensure you have the best trip possible.
+Of course, whenever you travel to any new country, it is important to follow a few rules to ensure your safety.

 HERE ARE OUR TOP 10 TIPS TO STAY SAFE in THAILAND